 I - Incomplete: A temporary mark when a student has not completed all course requirements.
-The requirements must be completed by the end of the following semester, otherwise, the mark will revert automatically to a Failure (F).
+Student must complete all outstanding work, at the latest, by the last day of classes of the following semester otherwise, the mark will revert automatically to a Failure (F).